edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

    })
  ```

  To override the HTTP status of GraphQL, we defined our own plugins , which overrode the behavior during _requestDidStart_ , where request headers could be read from _requestContext.request.http.headers.get(..)_, response headers could be set in the return value of as _willSendResponse_ with _requestContext.response.http.headers,set(..)_ .
 The HTTP status can be assigned in requestContext.response.http.status.
 Having content in requestContext.response.errors results HTTP 400.
 To make an HTTP 500 error, we throw an error in our _.willSendResponse_ method.
-The plugin is also a good place to collect Statsd metrics, set tracing HTTP headers, override logger, and implement custom validation rules, forward HTTP headers and proxy HTTP status from / to the subgraphs.
+The plugin is also a good place to collect StatsD metrics, set tracing HTTP headers, override logger, implement custom validation rules, and forward HTTP headers and proxy HTTP status from / to the subgraphs.

 &nbsp;
 ### GraphQL Persisted Query